 Canada has always had a welcoming stance towards immigrants and acknowledge their contribution to its economic growth.

-Options to migrate to Canada from the US, you have the following options:
+If you want to migrate to Canada from the US, you have the following options:

-If you are migrating to Canada as a Skilled worker, you can choose the Express Entry program, the economy class program under which skilled workers are selected for migration.
+If you want to migrate to Canada as a skilled worker, you can apply through the Express Entry program, which is an economy-class program that selects skilled workers for migration.

 - Federal Skilled Worker